Pain Management

 ► Pain lasting more than several weeks

-► Specific areas of pain in your neck, lower back, or joints
+► Specific areas of pain in your neck or lower back

 ► Pain radiating into your arms or legs